lavanda888boy/FLFA/reports/Lab4.md

 This interface is implemented by the `NormalForm` class which also includes general method for Chomsky normalization and several private helper methods.
 Let me start discussing the most important ones.

-1. E-elimination method works mainly on defining nullable symbols and eliminating them from the corresponding producitons.
+1. E-elimination method works mainly on defining nullable symbols and eliminating them from the corresponding productions.
 If a symbol has an e-production or derives into a nullable symbol then the algorithm finds all the productions which include such a symbol.
-Then usinng binary numbers it computes all possible combinations of that symbol inside of the found production and adds them into the production list.
-For instance, in my variant I have `A -> e` and `A -> bAAB` therefore new productions for the symbol A will be bAB and bB.
-The algorithm stops when there are no nullables remainning in the grammar.
+Then by using binary numbers it computes all possible combinations of that symbol inside of the found production and adds them into the production list.
+For instance, in my variant I have `A -> e` and `A -> bAAB` therefore new productions for the symbol A will be `bAB` and `bB`.
+The algorithm stops when there are no nullables remaining in the grammar.
 There is also a special set containing visited symbols in order to avoid loops in epsilon elimination.

 ```
 @Override